dmd123/DDP_Project/README.md

 <li>Some operation on the ui input in sever.R<br>
 <li>Some reactive output displayed as a result of server calculations</li>
 <li>Enough documentation so that a novice user could use your application</li>
 <li>Documentation should be at the Shiny website itself.
-Do not post to an external link</li>
+Do not post an external link.</li>
 <li>The Shiny application in question is entirely up to you</li>
 </ul></Ul>

-<h5>Part 2 –Reproducible Pitch Presentation</h5>
+<h5>Part 2: Reproducible Pitch Presentation</h5>
-OK, you've made your shiny app, now it's time to make your pitch.
-You get 5 slides (inclusive of the title slide) to pitch your app.
-You're going to create a web page using Slidify or Rstudio Presenter with an html5 slide deck.
+Create a web page using Slidify or Rstudio Presenter with an html5 slide deck.
 <ul>
 <li>5 slides to pitch our idea done in Slidify or Rstudio Presenter</li>
 <li>Push your presentation to github or Rpubs</li>